telecomsante/observable-extensions/README.md

 ## forEach: function => Observable => Promise

-`forEach` will apply `function` to each values emitted by the Observable.
+`forEach` will apply `function` to all values emitted by the Observable.

 `forEach` returns a `Promise` that will: